The Ideals of this Man with the White Mustache

 Certainly this idea is nothing new, but it represents a major change in direction for me.
 I had previously given up on Humanity, convinced that it was pointless to try to change the minds of those who don't care and won't listen.
 The facts gathered by accredited scientists on climate changes, destruction of rain forests, pollution of the air and water, over-population, total extinction of animal species, and many other major problems caused by humans are not enough for many people.
 They don't seem to realize what terrible conditions are ahead if things continue in this direction and actions to correct the devastation mankind is inflicting on the rest of Nature are not taken now!

 Then I finally recognized that I must let my photography talk for me, as it communicates and emphasizes what needs to be expressed far more clearly than anything I could say in just words alone.
 Pictures of beautiful scenes and wild animals show everyone what they stand to lose if the environment and its resources continue to be openly exploited and destroyed.
 Setting aside the National Parks, Monuments, Seashores, and other protected lands and waters are probably the best things ever done by governments everywhere for Nature and people around the world.
-But beyond those, most government environmental regulations are often inadequate and ineffective in preventing the destruction, pollution, and exploitation of the lands, waters, and animals that everyone loves and enjoys, or even in preserving what still exists now.
-It's time for people to take actions to fix the situation, either by themselves or with organizations formed to do what is needed.
+But beyond those, many government environmental regulations are often inadequate and ineffective in preventing the destruction, pollution, and exploitation of the lands, waters, and animals that everyone loves and enjoys, or even in preserving what still exists now.
+It's time for people to take actions to fix the situation, either by themselves or with organizations formed specifically to do what is needed.

 Can Photos Actually Make a Difference?